Supply-side economics

-Supply-side economics is a macroeconomic theory that postulates economic growth can be most effectively fostered by lowering taxes, decreasing regulation, and allowing free trade.
-According to supply-side economics, consumers will benefit from greater supplies of goods and services at lower prices, and employment will increase.
+Supply-side economics is a macroeconomic theory postulating that economic growth can be most effectively fostered by lowering taxes, decreasing regulation, and allowing free trade.
+According to supply-side economics theory, consumers will benefit from greater supply of goods and services at lower prices, and employment will increase.
 Supply-side fiscal policies are designed to increase aggregate supply, as opposed to aggregate demand, thereby expanding output and employment while lowering prices.
 Such policies are of several general varieties: